amirghaffari/DEbench/README.md

 ### Create graphs

-* For local runs
+* To create graph for local runs

 		$ make results

-If everything goes well, you should have a graph (a png file) in `test/current` directory=.
+If everything goes well, you should have a graph (a png file) in `test/current` directory.

 * For clusters, after aggregating the CSV files for all nodes, the graph is created in `all/aggregated` directory.